AbdulMunnam07/Books_And_Notes/JavaScript CheatSheet/README.md

 ## Contributing

-We welcome contributions to this repository!
+I welcome contributions to this repository!
 Here's how you can get involved:

 * Create new cheat sheets: If you have a specific concept you'd like to share, create a cheat sheet to benefit others!
 * Improve existing cheat sheets: Spot a missing detail or have a suggestion for better clarity?
 Feel free to contribute your improvements.